open-mmlab/mmselfsup/docs/en/model_zoo.md

 ### ImageNet

 ImageNet has multiple versions, but the most commonly used one is ILSVRC 2012.
-The classification results below are trained by linear evaluation or fine-tuning with loaded self-supervised pretrain backbones.
+The classification results below are reported by linear evaluation or fine-tuning with pre-trained weights provided by various algorithms.

 <table class="docutils">
 <thead>